CPD-level training day

 Presentation and discussion of:

-- The context for participatory land use planning and the ecosystem approach
+- The context for participatory land use planning and sustainability (as applied via the ecosystem approach)

 - When might participatory land use planning be useful and why

 - Frameworks, tools and methods to put the approaches into practice

 - Case studies of participatory land use planning in rural and urban settings with group exercises tailored to participant interests